-Israel-Hamas conflict: Where it stands, day 2 after surprise attack
+Israel-Hamas conflict: Where it stands on day 2 after surprise attack

 Published On 8 Oct 2023

-Fighting between Israeli forces and the Palestinian group Hamas continues with hundreds killed on both sides after a surprise attack on Israel prompted Prime Minister Benjamin Netanyahu to warn of “a long and difficult war“.
+Fighting between Israeli forces and the Palestinian group Hamas is in its second day with hundreds of people killed on both sides after a surprise attack on Israel prompted Prime Minister Benjamin Netanyahu to warn of “a long and difficult war”.

 Fighting